 Introducing Bookeye® 5: the next generation of the acclaimed series of book scanners from Image Access

 At the beginning of year, on February 20, Image Access launched the next generation of its acclaimed overhead book scanner family, Bookeye 5 with the Bookeye 5 V3 in three models, Basic, Kiosk and Professional; to meet every application need.
 Fully reengineered, and packed with features, the Bookeye 5 V3 is the smallest member of a new generation of eco-friendly, ergonomic and easy to operate book scanners.
 The Bookeye 5 V3 book scanner is a true scanner solution, not just a digicam mounted on an expensive frame.
 It was specifically designed as a self-service book scanner for formats 50 % larger than A3.

-In Q2/2020, Image Access will release the Bookeye 5 V2 models.
+In Q2/2020, Image Access released the Bookeye 5 V2 models.
 To stay up to date with Image Access product developments, subscribe to our Newsletter or follow us on Facebook, YouTube, Twitter or the Image Access blog.

 On July 3-5, 2019 Image Access hosted its fifth International Partner Conference in Wuppertal, Germany.
 With over 60 sales partners from all over the world in attendance, the three days were filled with discussion and information about the WideTEK and Bookeye product lines, strategies and directions of the company Image Access and their scanner families as well as interesting and innovative solutions and projects from our partners in many diverse markets and locations.
 During a guided company tour, participants got to know Image Access from "inside" and a relaxed entertainment program in the evenings and on the last day ensured ample opportunity for personal exchange of experience in an informal atmosphere.